Underscore

 Code fix

-The code fix provides an option replacing the identifier with underscore if the identifier contains only _ (a single underscore character).
+The code fix provides an option to replace the identifier with underscore if the identifier contains only _ (a single underscore character).
 Otherwise, it provides an option of eliminating underscores in the identifier and concatenating words in the camel case style.

 Example